-The training load focus data screen provides you not only with a graphical depiction of how your training load is distributed among the 3 major intensity categories, but with qualitative feedback as well.
+The training load focus data screen provides you not only with a graphical depiction of how your training load is distributed among the three major intensity categories but with qualitative feedback as well.

-Focus: Your training variety is reasonably well structured but is paticularly focused in one area.
+- Focus: Your training variety is reasonably well structured but is particularly focused in one area.

-In addition to the above 3 categories of load focus feedback, it is also possible to get feedback that your overall training load is too low (“Below Targets”) or too high (“Over Targets”).
+In addition to the above three categories of load focus feedback, it is also possible to get feedback that your overall training load is too low (“Below Targets”) or too high (“Over Targets”).

 Balance Is Needed for a Strong Foundation

 When your training load is both optimal and balanced, it means that you are active enough to support and gradually improve your fitness level, and that the composition of your activities is diverse enough to provide a solid foundation for future improvement.
 It means that your activities include enough time spent at high- and low-intensity aerobic efforts along with dynamic efforts to help enhance your explosive performance capabilities.

 Every athlete knows that preparation is the key to success, and to be successful you must recognize and prepare for the unique demands of the challenge you face.
 With a balanced foundation in place, you can start to focus and guide the composition of your training load toward a performance profile that matches your ambition or phase of your periodization schedule.

 Confirming that your training is properly targeted through training load focus gives you confidence that you are on the right track.
 When understood and utilized properly, this data can be transformed into your personal road map for achieving your goals and performing at a high level in a wide variety of pursuits.
 You can easily see when your training activities are lacking in one or more areas, and once you have a strong foundation in place, you are able to shoot for the stars by ensuring the composition of your training activities match up with the specific real-world demands of the challenge you want to tackle.